Major types of hormone receptors

 The thyroid hormones activate cognate nuclear hormone receptors; these are similar to the pregnane X receptor (see slide 4.3) but bind to different recognition elements.
-The thyroid hormone receptors come in α and β edition, and further diversification arises from the formation of various receptor homo- or heterodimers, which then bind to different recognition sequences on the DNA.
+The thyroid hormone receptors come in α and β versions, and further diversification arises from the formation of various receptor homo- or heterodimers, which then bind to different recognition sequences on the DNA.

 This slide illustrates the recognition of specific DNA sequences (thyroid hormone response elements) by thyroid receptor (TRβ, blue) and retinoid X receptor (RXRα, yellow).
 Both monomeric receptors recognize the same sequence element, namely, the hexanucleotide AGGTCA.
 However, different receptor dimers recognize different target sequences nevertheless; this is due to variations in the relative orientations of the DNA-binding domains within these dimers.